 - 6.1.
-This Preferred Options NDP for Allensmore is published for an informal public consultation to be held between 8th and 31st January 2019. - 6.2.
-Following careful consideration of all representations submitted, the NDP will then be revised and published for the required 6 weeks formal Regulation 14 consultation. - 6.3.
-The NDP then will be revised further and submitted to Herefordshire Council who will check it and publish it for a further 6 weeks formal consultation. - 6.4.
+Following this period of formal public consultation, the NDP will be revised further and submitted to Herefordshire Council who will check it and publish it for a further 6 weeks formal consultation. - 6.2.
 The NDP will then be examined by an independent examiner, who will test the plan against the required basic conditions.
-It is likely that the examiner will require further changes before recommending that the NDP can go forward to a local referendum. - 6.5.
+It is likely that the examiner will require further changes before recommending that the NDP can go forward to a local referendum. - 6.3.
 A majority Yes vote will mean that the NDP will be adopted by Herefordshire Council and used to help determine planning applications alongside Herefordshire's own planning policy and national planning policy.